Ovski4/jekyll-tabs/README.md

 To give users a visual indicator that the code has been copied, you can display a toast message that will disappear after a short period of time.

 Set `showToastMessageOnCopy` to `true` under the `copyToClipboardSettings` property to set it up.
-You can also update the message text and how long it will be displayed.
+You can also update the message text as well as how long it will be displayed.

 ```
 jekyllTabs.init({